PehJiaYuan/PehJiaYuan.github.io/index.md

 ### Solution Plan:
   + Applied the Decision Trees using CART (Classification and Regression Trees) Model and Logistic Regression Model to perform an extensive analysis of credit card default risk.
   + Additionaly, I conducted a comparative assessment of both models to ascertain their respective accuracies in predicting default occurrences.
-This rigorous evaluation aimed to discern the superior predictive performance within the context of credit card default risk</div>
+This rigorous evaluation aimed to discern the superior predictive performance within the context of credit card default risk

 <center><img src="images/cart_logistic.png"/></center>